Skip Maine state header navigation

 The Alert Test may be scheduled by calling the Maine Criminal Justice Academy at (207) 877-8000.
 There is a $50 fee for this test.
 Testing is scheduled for the first and third Wednesday of every month at MCJA in Vassalboro.
 This test must meet MCJA’s minimum passing score for entrance into the Basic Law Enforcement Training Program.
 Test Questions are multiple choice and fall within the categories of Writing Skills and Reading Comprehension.

-2) PHYSICAL FITNESS TEST (PFT): Applicants must have already taken and passed the PFT prior to applying to the Department of Marine Resources for the position of Marine Patrol Officer.
+2) PHYSICAL FITNESS TEST (PFT): Applicants must have already taken and passed the PFT within one year prior to applying to the Department of Marine Resources for the position of Marine Patrol Officer.

 The PFT may be scheduled by calling the Maine Criminal Justice Academy at (207) 877-8000.
 There is a $35 fee for this test.
 Testing is scheduled for the first and third Wednesday of the month at MCJA in Vassalboro.
 The PFT is a pass/fail test.
 The PFT consists of three events: a one minute timed push-up test, a one minute timed sit-up test, and a 1.5 mile run.
 Standards for successful completion of the PFT are available upon request from MCJA.

 3) APPLICATION EVALUATION: Completed applications received at the Department of Marine Resources will be held in order to be considered for the next Screening interview.

 Applications are reviewed to verify that each candidate meets the established minimum requirements listed on the Career Opportunity Bulletin.
 Applicants who do not meet these requirements are disqualified from further consideration as candidates.

 4) SCREENING INTERVIEW: To be held at a date to be determined.